Top Places To See In Darjeeling And Things To Do, From Cable Cars To Toy Trains

 Popularly known as the Old Ghoom Monastery, Yiga Choeling Monastery belongs to the Gelupka sect and served as a refuge for many high-ranking abbots during the Chinese occupation of 1959.
 It is mainly famous for the 15 ft statue of Maitreya Buddha and would prove to be a very soothing and peaceful visit, which connotes history and rich heritage.

-Entry Fee: Free, INR 10 for a photograph inside
+Entry Fee: Free, INR 10 for taking photographs inside

 Chowrasta Darjeeling

-Essentially translating to an 'intersection,' Chowrasta is a public square imbued with historical significance.
+Essentially translating to an 'intersection of roads,' Chowrasta is a public square in this Victorian era hill town of Darjeeling.
+This is one of the best places to see in Darjeeling to better understand its history and the lifestyle of the people of the past.
 In the past, it served as an assembly area for residents and visitors.
-Today, it is lined with benches and seating for people to relax, observe life, and enjoy moments of tranquillity away from the routine of everyday life.
+Today, it is lined with benches and seating for people to relax, observe life, and enjoy moments of tranquility away from the routine of everyday life.
 The square is also dotted with many heritage stores, perfect for a little shopping date.

 Timings: Open 24 hours